Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Introduction

 \section{Introduction}

 The advent of large language models (LLMs) has revolutionized the deep learning training community, driving substantial advancements in artificial intelligence-generated content (AIGC).
-Recognizing their transformative potential to enhance user experiences, leading corporations are proactively leveraging LLMs to enhance a wide array of user-oriented services~\cite{antgroup, jiangMegaScaleScaling,dongBoostingLargescale}.
+Recognizing their transformative potential to enhance user experiences, leading corporations are proactively leveraging LLMs to enhance a wide array of user-oriented services~\cite{antgroup, jiangMegaScaleScaling,dongEnhancingLargescale}.
 To meet the computational demands of LLM training, they construct large-scale training clusters comprising the latest GPUs interconnected via high-bandwidth links.

 \autoref{fig:training-stack} depicts the general training stack of the large-scale training cluster in modern corporations.
-As shown, the operations team manages low-level resources, and the infrastructure team delivers training optimizations\cite{cublas2024,nccl2024,daoFlashAttentionFast,paszkePyTorchImperative}, with particular emphasis on parallel backbones\cite{zhaoPyTorchFSDP,shoeybiMegatronLMTraining,rajbhandariZeROMemory}.
-Supported by these two teams, multiple algorithm teams focus on adapting LLMs for user-facing applications through various training methods~\cite{shengHybridFlowFlexible,hanParameterEfficientFineTuning}.
-Notably, since LLMs do not solve all problems, the training cluster also supports other deep learning jobs, such as recommendation models and their specific parallel backbone, TorchRec~\cite{ivchenkoTorchRecPyTorch}.
+As shown, the operations team manages low-level resources, and the infrastructure team delivers training optimizations\cite{cublas2024,nccl2024,daoFlashAttentionFast,paszkePyTorchImperative}, with particular emphasis on parallel backends\cite{zhaoPyTorchFSDP,shoeybiMegatronLMTraining,rajbhandariZeROMemory}.
+Supported by these two teams, \textbf{various algorithm teams} focus on adapting LLMs for user-facing applications through various training methods~\cite{shengHybridFlowFlexible,hanParameterEfficientFineTuning}.
+Notably, the training cluster also supports other deep learning jobs, such as recommendation models and their specific parallel backend, TorchRec~\cite{ivchenkoTorchRecPyTorch}.

-Efficient distributed LLM training of large scale requires delicate collaboration among the teams across the stack.
-However, due to the involvement of thousands of software and hardware components, training anomalies frequently arise from various layers.
-These anomalies include obvious job failures and non-obvious training slowdowns, which should be resolved by different teams.

-Specifically, the algorithm teams may unintentionally use incorrect training configurations, leading to training slowdowns.
-Meanwhile, the slowdowns may also come from unoptimized operators, which fall under the responsibility of the infrastructure team.
-Moreover, a significant number of job failures are caused by hardware errors.
-However, the current training stack lacks a dedicated diagnostic framework to address these anomalies.
-In its absence, resolving such issues requires cross-team investigations, resulting in high communication overhead and low resolution efficiency.